litl/rauth/README.markdown

 Note: it's important that the code base remain well-tested so to this end it's generaly advisable to include a unit test.
 To make sure that we retain 100% coverage run `python setup.py test` before making a pull request.
-You'll need to make sure you have pep8, coverage, and nose installed; `pip install pep8 coverage nose`.
+You'll need to make sure you have pyflakes, pep8, coverage, and nose installed; `pip install pyflakes pep8 coverage nose`.

 ## Copyright and License